txstate-etc/svelte-store/README.md

 <br />

 ## New Store Classes
-Due to the sub-property mutability limitations of the native Svelte Stores a solution was desired that would allow flexibility for more deeply nested value states.
-In addition there are situations where callbacks are desired on value updates regardless of the value actually changing.
+Due to the sub-property mutability limitations of the native Svelte Stores a solution was desired that would allow flexibility for more granularly nested value states.
+In addition there are situations where callbacks are desired on value updates regardless of the value actually changing so to support this - and deeper granularity/nesting in the stores state - this library adds an `equal` function to stores to allow for control over how value callbacks are triggered on `set` and `update`.
+Also, with the addition of more deeply nested states, the store functionality needs to include a `clone` operation that allows for control of the mutatbility of the value state returned as well as the granularity of what is returned from the store.

 - `ActiveStore` - actively calls subscribers back regardless of whether the update to value was a change or not.
 - `Store` - extends `ActiveStore` overriding its `equal` to do a `deepEqual`.
 Note that this not only returns back to the traditional callback handling on equality but also adds a deeper checking for equality so that any potential sub-states, or object properties, will trigger callbacks instead of just the parent state being evaluated.